 Back to Manual

-We currently have 3 medium 160 L dewars, and 4 smaller 40 L dewars.
+We currently have 1 large liquid nitrogen freezer, 3 medium 160 L dewars, and 4 smaller 40 L dewars.

 Each dewar that is currently in use has a sheet attached to it which describes the contents as explained in Manual - Labeling.

 There is a rotating schedule of one person to check the level and a different person to make sure the first person doesn't forget.
 Check the level by 11 am or earlier.
 Do this even if it's inconvenient and requires stopping other work.
 You may ask someone else to do the check if you are out sick for the day, for example.

 On weekends, check the level remotely via security cameras and Patient Care Vault Software, and then text the backup person to let him know it was checked.
 On weekdays, log the level check into the Container Software rather than texting.
 At 11 am, if you are the backup person, you must follow up by talking with the the primary or by texting him.
 You must not just check the level yourself unless you cannot get in touch with the primary.

 If any individual notices that another individual failed to check the level on a previous day for some reason, this gets written up on a "Dewar Level Adverse Event" form.
 This form must then be immediately submitted to management for followup.
 Every adverse event will result in a group meeting.

 To check the level, open the lid slowly and slide the dipstick down until a sizzle is heard.
 Look at the measurement.
 Log the number in the Container Software.
 Lock the lid, and then on the way out of the room, pause at the door and look back one more time to ensure the lid is closed.